Couponing Tips & Tricks for Canada

 Related Article: how to start a Price Book

 Once you start using a price book, it will also be easier to figure out unit pricing.
-What I mean by this is you can more quickly see if buying the more oversized super size item is a better deal or not.
+What I mean by this is you can more quickly see if buying the oversized super-size item is a better deal or not.
 Sometimes bigger is not always better.

-If it is double the size and more than double the price, it is not a deal.
+It is not a deal if it is double the size and more than double the price.

 Carry a calculator or use your cell phone for easy calculations.

-Example Sobeys has Kraft Dinner on sale at 2/$1.00.
-My price book tells me it is regularly.98¢ (so this is a good deal) Wal-Mart has a 12-pack case of Kraft Dinner for $7.97.
-When you do the math, Wal-Mart is charging.66¢ per unit compared to Sobeys, that is .50¢ (Wal-Mart is more expensive, but still a good deal)
+For example, Sobeys has Kraft Dinner on sale at 2/$1.00.
+My price book tells me it is regularly.98¢ (so this is a good deal).
+Walmart has a 12-pack case of Kraft Dinner for $7.97.
+When you do the math, Walmart is charging.66¢ per unit compared to Sobeys, that is .50¢ (Wal-Mart is more expensive, but still a good deal)

 Great Sales + Coupons = Double Whammy

 Another trick to remember is what I like to call the “double whammy.”
 Look for incredible sale prices by looking through and reading your weekly flyers.
 If you don’t get them delivered to your door, you can read most of them online Reebee is a great app!
 Combine the sale price using Canadian coupons and turn it into a super deal.

 There is absolutely no reason why you cannot do this.
 I have never been denied using coupons on sale items.
-Some people think that because some coupons say that it cannot be combined with any other offer, this refers to having the item on sale.
+Some people think that because some coupons say it cannot be combined with any other offer, this refers to having the item on sale.

 It means that you cannot use another coupon at the same time on that one item.

 Also, please remember that sometimes buying more than one item and using a “buy two and save” coupon is often a better deal than just buying one thing and using the single purchase coupon if you have a coupon to save.50¢ when you buy one item and another coupon to save $1.50 when you buy two things, then the second coupon is the one to use.

 Tear Pads – Coupons